International Development Week

 Location: ACGC Office (#205, 10816A 82 Avenue, Edmonton, AB T6E2B3)

 Wanndet Dim is one of this year’s Top 30 Under 30 award recipients.
 Hailing from Phnom Penh, Cambodia, Wanndet works for WASH-SDO, a partner organization of the Centre for Affordable Water Sanitation and Technology (CAWST).

 Wanndet visited Edmonton, AB to talk about WASH and climate change in the Cambodian context.
 This was a must-attend event for those who are passionate about climate action!

 Location: Cascade Room, Student Union Building, University of Alberta

-This year, the Islamic Relief Canada team in Edmonton team is hosting an info session to showcase Islamic Relief Canada’s impact worldwide.
-The event will highlight Islamic Relief Canada contributions to international development, followed by a lunch and interactive activity.
+This year, the Islamic Relief Canada team in Edmonton team hosted an info session to showcase Islamic Relief Canada’s impact worldwide.
+The event highlighted Islamic Relief Canada’s contributions to international development, followed by a lunch and interactive activity.

 Let’s Talk International Development!

-Hear from a panel of Calgarians who are championing international development work.
-Then, network with a room full of professionals, from all walks of life, interested in international development, while enjoying refreshments (included with ticket).
+Attendees heard from a panel of Calgarians who are championing international development work.
+Then, they got to network with a room full of professionals, from all walks of life, interested in international development, while enjoying refreshments.

 On Thursday, February 9, international students from around the world showcased their fashions, talents and cultures between 12 and 2 pm at the NorQuest College Atrium, 10215 108 St NW, Edmonton.